kshitij10496/exp/dnf/README.md

 **Objective**: Parse the request packet that has been sent to your server.

 **Approach**: Using the [github.com/miekg/dns](https://github.com/miekg/dns) package, I did not implement the actual byte parsing logic.
 My goal is to get to the meat of the problem this tool solves.
 I will probably try to revisit this once I am through with all the steps.

+# Step 3

+**Objective**: Forward the request to a DNS server to actually resolve the request.

+**Approach**: Dial up a UDP connection with Google's public DNS server.
+We can add TLS or HTTPS as a future iteration.